 For people aged 16 and over.

-As ticket sales from pre-jam workshops contribute to the costs of getting these amazing folks to Australia, the pre-Jam tickets are non-refundable, but they can be transferred to another person if required.
+As ticket sales from pre-jam workshops contribute to the costs of getting our amazing overseas teachers to Spoon Jam, the pre-Jam tickets are non-refundable, but they can be transferred to another person if required.

 Full cancellation and liability policy.